 2. Warm the 2 tablespoons of cooking oil in a large saute pan over medium heat and add the onions.
 Saute until soft, about 5 minutes.

 3. Add the shredded turkey meat to the pan and toss with the onions to warm through and combine flavors.
-If you have it, add a splash of turkey stock or broth to the pan to keep everything somewhat moist, and season with salt and pepper to taste.
+Add about a Tablespoon of turkey broth, vegetable broth or water to the pan to keep everything juicy, and season with salt and pepper to taste.

-4. Choose a small, shallow pan to warm the flavorless oil over medium-high heat.
-The oil should have a depth of 1/2-1 inch.
+4. In a small, shallow pan (like a small skillet or omelette pan), warm the flavorless oil over medium-high heat.
+The oil should have a depth of about 1/2-inch to 1-inch.

-5. Test the oil for heat: when you dip the edge of a tortilla in the oil, it should sizzle and produce bubbles, but the oil should not smoke.
+5. Test the oil for heat: when you dip the edge of a tortilla in the oil, it should sizzle and produce gentle (not furious) bubbles, and the oil should not smoke.

 6. Check to be sure the oven rack is in the middle position, and preheat the oven to 425 degrees.
-Choose a shallow casserole dish that will accommodate 12 rolled tortillas (ours is 9"x11").
-Arrange your stovetop and countertop for a smooth workflow, so that you can easily do this:
+Choose a shallow casserole dish that will accommodate 12 rolled tortillas (mine is 9"x11").
+Arrange your stovetop and countertop for a smooth workflow, so that you can easily do the following: